Peper Harow: Location and history

-The name "Peper Harow" is very unusual and comes from Old English Pipers Hear(g) perhaps meaning, approximately "The pagan stone altar of the pipers"; however, hearg can also be haeg meaning more prosaically hedged enclosure (of the pipers), or even hay meadow.
+The name "Peper Harow" is unusual and comes from Old English Pipers Hear(g) perhaps meaning, approximately "The pagan stone altar of the pipers"; however, hearg can also be haeg meaning more prosaically hedged enclosure (of the pipers), or even hay meadow.
 Pipers might mean musicians, or sandpipers (the green sandpiper and wood sandpiper are migrants to marsh and swampy ground – as this is).

 There is also a possibility that the name Peper Harow is derived from the Saxon piþa har hleow, meaning the old pith refuge pith being used for making tallow lights.
 The Burghal Hideage records 'Eashing' as one of the forts, however the forts are not necessarily in the locations recorded or the locations have moved.
 The most likely location for this fort is at Warren Hill in the parish of Peper Harow, and its size fits the expected size of this fort.

 Peper Harow appears in the Domesday Book of 1086 as Pipereherge.
 It was held by Girard (Gerard) from Walter, son of Othere.
 Its domesday assets were: 3 hides.
 It had 3 ploughs, 1 mill worth 15s, 7 acre of meadow.
 It rendered £5 per year to its feudal overlords.
 Later documented forms are: Pipereherge (11th century); Piperinges (13th century); Pyperhaghe (14th century).

 In the graveyard of St. Nicholas's Church (dating to 1301) is an ancient yew tree which has been dated to being 800 years old which could stand on the site of an old pagan site.
 Close to Peper Harow at Bonville Hanger Wood is a Holy well called Bonfield Spring that is also thought to have held pre-Christian religious significance.